david3xu/chat-app-education/README.md

 # when i hover over my chats in the sdebar, on the rightside it should show a trash icon that when clicked should pop up an @alert-dialog.tsx

+# display smoothly:
+These changes should ensure that:
+The server sends individual tokens as they're generated.
+The client processes each token as it's received and updates the UI accordingly.
+The streaming message is displayed in real-time in the ChatArea component.

 # ollama connection